pencleanenergy/MATCH-model/README.md

 # Development TODO

-## Cleanup
-- [ ] Combine no_commit.py with dispatch.py
-- [ ] Remove unused modules (especially in reporting directory)
-- [ ] Eliminate option to select required modules in the input spreadsheet
-- [ ] Update code for newer versions of Pyomo / Python
-- [ ] Create inputs directory where cbc executable can be saved
-- [ ] Rename SystemPower as GridPower
-- [ ] Rename from switch?

 ## Bug Fixes
 - [ ] If solving scenarios in parallel, scenario summary reports should only be run once all scenarios are finished solving
 - [ ] Investigate why miniscule amounts of certain resources are built (rounding issues?)

 ## Model Formulation / Calibration
-- [ ] Remove DispatchGen as a decision variable for renewable generators to improve solve time
+- [ ] Only make DispatchGen a decision variable for dispatchable generators (not variable renewables)
+- [ ] Configure sets of dispatchable vs non-dispatchable generators
-- [ ] Figure out how to prevent storage from charging and discharging in same timepoitn
+- [ ] Figure out how to prevent storage from charging and discharging in same timepoint
 - [ ] Only allow grid power consumption if not enough storage/generation (and/or investigate cost incentives)
 - [ ] Investigate why annual goal is not leading to just buying the cheapest generator
 - [ ] Re-write cost components for objective function